Technigo/project-happy-thoughts/README.md

 ### Learning objectives
 How to use APIs in React, firing requests within useEffect
 Learn more about working with useState
 How to put the result of API responses into React state to show in the page
 What it's like to work with an API which you both send and receive data from
+How to store data in localStorage
 Implement a given design

 ### Technologies used